 Water Quality Standards Revisions for Freshwater Ammonia 2014

-At this time, DEQ anticipates adopting revised ammonia criteria to protect freshwater aquatic life based on EPA’s August 2013 recommendations, including the assumption that unionid mussels and non-pulmonate (gill bearing) snails are present in Oregon freshwater systems.
-EPA’s criteria are expressed as Total Ammonia Nitrogen (TAN) and are derived based on the pH and temperature of the water.
+DEQ proposes to adopt revised ammonia criteria to protect freshwater mussels and snails.
+Current information indicates that freshwater mussels and snails are present in many watersheds across Oregon.
+DEQ’s proposed ammonia criteria follow EPA’s August 2013 recommendations.
+EPA’s criteria are expressed as Total Ammonia Nitrogen (TAN) and are dependent on the pH and temperature of the water.
 See EPA’s website for more information about its ammonia recommendations.

-Prior to initiating this rulemaking, DEQ met with a number of stakeholder groups to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
-Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt such revisions.
-Given this input, DEQ is not forming an advisory committee for this rulemaking.
+Prior to initiating this rulemaking, DEQ met with stakeholders to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
+Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt revisions.
+Given this input, DEQ did not form an advisory committee for this rulemaking.
 Members of the public will have an opportunity to provide comments on the rulemaking as part of the public comment process.
-See anticipated rulemaking schedule below:

 KEEP UP TO DATE